 It was discovered that speed could be made using readily available ephedrine.
-However, this discovery came with a surprise -- this speed wasn't amphetamine, it was methamphetamine, and it was twice as strong as its P2P-derived ancestor.
+However, this discovery came with a surprise — this speed wasn't amphetamine, it was methamphetamine, and it was twice as strong as its P2P-derived ancestor.

 Two Mexican brothers, Jesus and Luis Amezcua, decided to make a career change in the late 1980s.
 Instead of continuing down the path as small-time cocaine runners, they began importing pure ephedrine from the overseas laboratories that produced it.
 The audacity of this scheme ensured that it was overlooked as a way to obtain the needed ingredients for meth.
-By the mid-1990s, the Amezcuas were responsible for about 80 percent of the meth on America's streets.
+By the mid-1990s, the Amezcuas were responsible for about 80 percent of the meth on America's streets [source: DEA].
 The abundance of the product resulted in a very pure form of meth, bringing about a surge of crime, emergency-room visits, drug-related child abuse, and court-ordered and voluntary drug rehabilitation stays.

 When powdered ephedrine fell under tighter control, cooks switched to still-unregulated pseudoephedrine pills.
-When sellers of pseudoephedrine were required to register with the Drug Enforcement Administration (DEA), many scam operations did just that -- so many, in fact, that the DEA couldn't process all the applications.
+When sellers of pseudoephedrine were required to register with the Drug Enforcement Administration (DEA), many scam operations did just that — so many, in fact, that the DEA couldn't process all the applications.
 Instead, it granted temporary licenses, and the pseudoephedrine continued to be sold in bulk to large meth operations.